TBD54566975/technical-steering-committee/rfcs/rfc-0002/README.md

 #### Alternative Approaches:

-**Ad Hoc Teams**: Instead of formal Working Groups, form ad hoc teams for specific tasks or projects.
-These teams can be more flexible and nimble, adapting quickly to changes without the need for formal charters.

 **Task Forces**: Establish task forces for urgent or high-priority initiatives.
 Task forces can have a narrow focus and short lifespan, providing a more agile approach to addressing specific issues.

 **Centralized Management**: Centralize the management of work items under the TSC.
 This could streamline processes and reduce the overhead associated with multiple Working Groups.